grntco/recursion/README.md

-# recursion
+# Recursion
-Some practice using recursion for The Odin Project
+Some practice using recursion for The Odin Project.